Short answer

 Brazil has an impressive natural botanical wealth, including medicinal plants and tropical fruits.
 When you live in Brazil, you are basically in fruit heaven, as you can buy fruits, fruit juices, and smoothies at almost every corner indexed from A-Z!

 One of Brazil’s famous fruits is the açaí berry, primarily sold in pulp and served as a semi-frozen smoothie or bowl with a unique, full flavor.
-It is one of the most popular fruits in Brazil: the “tigela de açaí” comes in many variations as mixtures with other fruits or toppings such as slices of bananas, mangoes, honey, nuts and granola variations.
+It is one of the most popular fruits in Brazil: the “tigela de açaí” comes in many variations as mixtures with other fruits or toppings such as slices of bananas, mangoes, honey, nuts, and granola variations.

 For example, in Amapa, 26 liters of açaí is consumed per person per year, which is around half a cup (0.7 dl) daily.
 Keep in mind that this is the average number, meaning that some people consume more than that, while others don’t eat açai at all.
 Daily consumption of one bowl of açaí is practiced in Brazil and even advised on local health sites.